mimikrija/AdventOfCode2023/README.md

 Puzzle | Solution(s) | Remarks |
 ---    |---    |----
 [Day 1: Trebuchet?!](https://adventofcode.com/2023/day/1) | [Python](python/01.py) | Search for the first occurence of a reversed word starting from the end of the line to avoid the overlapping issue in words such as "oneight". |
+[Day 2: Cube Conundrum](https://adventofcode.com/2023/day/2) | [Python](python/02.py) | The most difficult part is parsing - I used regex again (some say it is overkill but I kinda like it here).
+In first part, a game is disqualified if any of the cube quantities (in any of the sets) is greater than a specified value per cube color.
+In the second part we need to find per color maximums.